nemethmik/experimentingwithflutter/README.md

-# experimentingwithflutter
+# Experimenting with Flutter
-A project for experimenting with Flutter.
+A project for learning Flutter.
 I'll put this project on hold now and I am coming back to React/TypeScript/MUI to experiment with a local project React Client for Service Broker.
 I commited this statement on January 19, and a couple of days ago I reopened the project to go on with experimenting with Flutter.
 I am maintaining an accompanying document file on my private onedrive: FlutterGettingStarted.
 This repository has a number of branches.
 Each sample is saved in a separate branch.